Am I eligible to receive benefits?

 How long will I receive these benefits?

-The length of time that you will receive benefits is also based on how much you made during the base period, but not less than 6 weeks and not more than 26 weeks.
+The length of time that you will receive benefits is based on how much you made during the base period, the date the claim is filed, and the seasonally adjusted unemployment rate.
+The maximum number of benefit weeks will not be more than 20.

 After I start receiving benefits, what do I have to do to remain eligible?